 Let’s say you’re a financial planner who wrote an article on the best way to save for retirement.
 By sharing the link on Twitter, you can reach a whole new audience of leads who may not have otherwise found your work.
 So to increase the reach of your LinkedIn articles, don’t forget to promote them on your other social media channels.

 LinkedIn Pulse vs. Website Blog

 As a business owner, you know that having an active presence on social media is essential to finding leads, reaching your customers, and growing your brand.
 But with so many platforms to choose from, it can be difficult to know where to start.

 LinkedIn Pulse and your website blog are excellent options for sharing your company’s story and promoting your products or services.
 But, what’s the difference between a website blog and LinkedIn Pulse?

 LinkedIn Pulse is a feature by LinkedIn specifically designed for business professionals.
-With LinkedIn Pulse, you can share articles, infographics, and other content that will be seen by members of the LinkedIn community.
+With LinkedIn Pulse, you can share articles, infographics, and other content that members of the LinkedIn community will see.
 Moreover, LinkedIn Pulse allows you to target your content to specific audiences, making it an effective way to reach leads and potential customers.

-Your website blog, on the other hand, is a great way to share longer-form content with your audience.
+On the other hand, your website blog is a great way to share longer-form content with your audience.
 Articles on your website blog can be SEO optimized, making them more likely to appear in search engine results.
 Additionally, articles on your website blog can be shared across your social media channels, giving you more exposure for your business.

 Overall, both LinkedIn Pulse and your website blog are great ways to publish articles and share content with your audience.
 LinkedIn Pulse is better for reaching targeted leads and clients, while your website blog has the upper hand in sharing SEO-optimized articles.
 It is also a good idea to share the articles from your website blog on LinkedIn.
 This way, you can increase traffic to your website.